Skip to content

 get_property_name

-get_property_name(string: str) -> str
+get_property_name(name: str) -> str

 Converts a "camelCased" attribute/property name, a name which conflicts with a python keyword, or an otherwise non-compatible string to a PEP-8 compliant property name.